As an employer, you may have heard something about the Employment Allowance, but what’s it for and how do you get it?

 It effectively allows you to underpay the employer’s NIC by up to £4000 in a tax year.

-Around 450,000 businesses – that’s a third of all employers – will no longer pay any National Insurance at all.
+Many small businesses no longer pay any National Insurance at all.
 Yay!

 - Director-only companies don’t qualify.

 - You won’t qualify if most of your work fulfils public sector functions – e.g. rubbish collection, NHS services.